Key Points:

 Modified Black Tank Sensor Cleaning for Full-Time RVers

 The gray tank process is the same for full-time RVers as it is for everyone else, so refer to the Steps for Cleaning Your Gray Tank Sensors.
-Just remember, Restore-It and Dawn Ultra can only clean sensors they can reach; sensors not touched by water will not be cleaned.
+Just remember, Restore-It and Dawn Ultra can only clean sensors they can reach; sensors not touched by water will not be cleaned and results may vary.

 Review